 We take great care to ensure that our pupils feel supported at our school.
 Our caring ethos ensures that we put the well-being of everyone at the centre of all we do.
-We currently have two ELSA trained Teaching Assistants who are able to offer support in a range of different ways.
+Our ELSA trained Teaching Assistant are able to offer support in a range of different ways.
 It might be at times when:

 - children find it difficult to get along with friends

 - children want to talk about their worries

 - children want some help and advice before moving on to another year group or school

 We have a dedicated ELSA room where children can meet with the ELSAs; it is a quiet retreat away from the hustle and bustle of school life, providing quality time with complete focus on the individual.

 In addition to this team, we have the support of our SENDCO, Mrs Fairman, as well as Sue Leigh, our Family Support Worker; this is a shared resource through the Frodsham and Villages School Partnership.

 Our school offers a caring evironment where all staff take the time to listen to and respond to the needs of the children.